tdeekens/flopflip/readme.md

 )
 ```

-Whenever setup is not preferred via the store enhance the same can be achieved using the `ConfigureFlopFlip` component.
+Whenever setup is not preferred via the store enhancer the same can be achieved using the `ConfigureFlopFlip` component.

 It takes the `props`: